darkarp/chromepass/README.md

 ### AV Detection!

-The new client build methodology, practically ensures a 0% detection rate, even without AV-evasion tactics.
+The new client build methodology practically ensures a 0% detection rate, even without AV-evasion tactics.
 If this becomes false in the future, some methods will be implemented to improve AV evasion.

 An example of latest scans (note: within 10-12 hours we go from 0-2 detections to 32 detections so run the analysis on your own builds):
   * [VirusTotal Scan 1](https://www.virustotal.com/gui/file/156bc07e1bb214b237c51b640cbaf4727071a1e6b090088b4a339e53073dd613/detection)